-The UM School of Business Administration offers a bachelor of science degree in Business Administration.
+The UM College of Business Administration offers a bachelor of science degree in Business Administration.
 Students may earn a major in Accounting, Finance, Information Systems, Management, Marketing, or they may earn a major in International Business by double majoring in International Business and one other business major.

 All students wishing to receive a UM bachelor of science degree in any of our Business Majors must first complete the following Lower-Core courses with grades of C- or better in each class: